138th Georgia General Assembly

 The 138th General Assembly of the U.S. state of Georgia convened its first session on January 7, 1985, at the Georgia State Capitol in Atlanta.
 The 138th Georgia General Assembly succeeded the 137th and served as the precedent for the 139th General Assembly in 1987.

+It was the first General Assembly in which the minimum number of House seats was set at 180 per the Georgia State Constitution of 1983.